magma/magma-website/README.md

 #  Magma website

-This is the Magma opens source project website.
+This is the Magma open source project website.

 ## Overview